 Ghislain is constantly expanding his dance movement through performing, choreographing and teaching.
 In 2015, Ghislain obtained his teaching credential at the Centre National de la Danse de Paris and started teaching dance classes in Paris and other parts of France.
 In April 2017, Ghislain received a full scholarship to attend the University of California, Los Angeles to expand his knowledge in dance choreography in the World Art and Culture Dance department at UCLA.

 Since he has arrived to California, Ghislain has been offered to create a dance solo for the event David Quilt organized by the UCLA School of Music and the Milken Family Foundation.
-His short dance film Eternelle, a film version of his choreography Eternellehas been selected and presented during the 40 NorthDanceFest in San Diego.
+His short dance film Eternelle, a film version of his choreography Eternelle has been selected and presented during the 40 NorthDanceFest in San Diego.
 Ghislain is currently associate to the music band Four Play Clarinet as choreographer and videographer.
-He is also choreographing two major dance projects, one in France and one in Los Angeles.
+In 2019 he has created his first contemporary ballet The Twelve Brothers, based on the text of the Grimm's Brother.
+He is currently working on his new project, as well as developing his teaching method.